6hmDpYDQFH9VSfkLxazpfhagMkje3gNKaKdpztP/cwb/site/content/entry/citra-progress-report-2023-q2/index.md

 OpenAL is an audio API designed for efficient rendering of multichannel three-dimensional positional audio.
 Basically, this API adds realism back to game audio by simulating attenuation and material densities.
 Attenuation is the degradation of sound over distance in a real world setting, due to factors such as room acoustics and alike, while material density relates to how sounds interact with different materials in a given space.

 In Citra, however, we do not use this for positional audio.
-It is there just in case  cubeb, our default audio backend, fails for any reason.
+It is there just in case Cubeb, our default audio backend, fails for any reason.
 To get this working in Citra, though, a few things had to be changed first.

-Before this PR, the input audio settings UI assumed that only a single backend would be used, cubeb, and did not have a proper selector for other options, unlike output, which did.
+Before this PR, the input audio settings UI assumed that only the Cubeb backend would be used, and, unlike output, did not have a proper selector for other options.
 The input UI was edited to allow “Real Device (OpenAL)” to be selected, along with “Real Device (Cubeb)” as before.
 Citra uses an implementation of OpenAL called OpenAL Soft.
 By changing these UI options, along with internal code cleanup to make managing output and input devices more consistent, we can improve Citra’s portability as a whole.
-We also use OpenAL Soft, as it supports iOS, while cubeb does not.
+We also use OpenAL Soft, as it supports iOS, while Cubeb does not.

 ### Implement Apple AudioToolbox AAC decoder ([#6510](https://github.com/citra-emu/citra/pull/6510)) by [Steveice10](https://github.com/Steveice10)